 Walk the Inca Trail or any Alternative Trek

-The start point for the Inca Trail is actually by the train tracks at Kilometre 82, about half an hour’s driving outside of Ollantaytambo.
-However, it’s only possible to do the Inca Trail with an official tour group (we went with INCA TRAIL HIKE who has a great reputation and Inca Trail online reviews), and you have to book your place months in advance.
+The start point for the Inca Trail is by the train tracks at Kilometre 82, about half an hour’s drive outside of Ollantaytambo.
+However, it’s only possible to do the Inca Trail with an official tour group (we went with Glamping Peru Treks which has a great reputation and Inca Trail online reviews and enjoy our comforts, but there are many options out there and different price ranges), and you have to book your place months in advance.
 Most Inca Trail tours will include your transport to Ollantaytambo from Cusco.

-For all the information you need to prepare for the Inca Trail, read what to pack, which tour operator to take, when to book here!
+For all the information you need to prepare for the Inca Trail, click on the following link here!

 Chuncho: They host a Pachamanca lunch on their organic farm.
 Pachamanca is a form of ritual to celebrate life and fertility and to thank ´pacha mama´ mother earth for giving food.

 Heart Cafe: The great thing about this place is its great location and wholesome English-style foods.

 Don Dante Restaurante: They make a mix of Mexican and Italian food if you looking for something international.